R-CoderDotCom/Awesome-R-packages/README.md

 - [raptors animation](https://github.com/imjakedaniels/raptors_animation).
 Using gganimate to bounce emoji basketballs over the course of a game.
 - [brownianbridge](https://github.com/djnavarro/brownianbridge).
 Contains scripts used to draw various "Brownian bridge" animations that to explore some of the functionality of the gganimate package.
 - [pushoverr](https://cran.r-project.org/web/packages/pushoverr/index.html).
 Send push notifications from R to mobile devices or the desktop.
 These notifications can display job status, results, scraped web data, or any other text or numeric data.
+- [BRRR](https://github.com/brooke-watson/BRRR).
+Let Gucci Mane tell you when your script is done.

 More soon...